chrischu-yc/sports-analytics/README.md

 # sports-analytics
 Rookie sports analytics enthusiast.
-Trying to do something.
-A passion project of mine.
-Hopefully one day these will turn out to be something.
+This is a place for me creating some passion projects.
+Love football, baseball and F1.
+Hopefully one day these will be discovered by someone big :D

 ## Statsbomb Open Data Match Explorer
 A website that showcases all matches in the Statsbomb open data, and contains many useful visuals including passing maps, team passing networks, player performance cards and a lot more.